 As part of our environmental strategy, we work to mitigate our carbon footprint by carefully considering how we consume resources and integrating the best environmentally-focused technology into our business.
-We design innovative digital services that transform consumer behavior.
-Kaspi Postomats, cardless QR payments and the ability to bank fully digitally through our Kaspi.kz Super App are just some of the examples by which we can change customer habits, with positive implications for our users' carbon emissions footprint.
+Kaspi Postomats, cardless QR payments and the ability to bank fully digitally through our Kaspi.kz Super App and Kaspi Pay Super App are just some of the examples by which we can change customer habits, with positive implications for our users' carbon emissions footprint.